redhat-et/scribe-poc/rclone-acm-dokuwiki/README.md

 # RHACM with Rclone
-This scenario will use a source cluster running SCribe, OCS, and RHACM to create and manage applications and data on new clusters.
+This scenario will use a source cluster running Scribe, OCS, and RHACM to create and manage applications and data on new clusters.

 We also assume that RHACM has been deployed.